 About the Department

-About the Department of Anatomy & Neuroscience
+About the Department of Anatomy and Neuroscience

 This is a landmark time in the Department’s history as it has recently moved to its new teaching and research facilities in the Western Gateway Building.
 The new teaching lab is named the Anatomy FLAME laboratory, with FLAME being acronymic for Facility for Learning Anatomy, Morphology & Embryology.
 This new state of the art facility offers huge potential for further development of teaching and research in the Department.
 Moreover, changes in medical education and advances in Medical Imaging are changing the landscape of how Anatomy is taught in professional programmes.